jlpacher/jlpacher/README.md

 - 👋 Hi, I’m @jlpacher.
 I am a data scientist with succesfull experience in business for many years.
 I am specialized in Data Science, graduated in Engineering with post-graduation in Business Administration.
-Specialization in Digital Transformation in the Supply Chain and a MBA in Data Science started.
-I started my transition career to data science in 2020 and since then I continue to improve my skills through courses and a lot of self-study.
+I started my career transition to data science in 2019 and since then I continue to improve my skills through courses, self-study and professional performance.
-My experience in business comes from the direction committee member position during more than 10 years.
-Furthermore I acted as supply chain manager and manufacturing manager, leading teams in multi-sites.
 I am a fast learning person and I am not afraid about skills I don’t have yet because I know I can conquer it.
 - 👀 I’m interested in learning and working on projects related to Data Science.
 - 🌱 I’m currently learning MBA in Data Science at USP - Universidade de Sao Paulo.